 Provide a total-cost estimate upfront

-Then, you can then immediately compile an accurate estimate on the spot.
-This has an added bonus of helping you win more jobs since speed and professionalism go a long way toward first impressions.
+Then, you can then immediately compile an accurate estimate on the spot with your client.
+This has an added bonus of helping you win more jobs since speed and professionalism go a long way when it comes to first impressions.

 Digitally request a deposit based on your estimate